Ireland and Partition

 Edited by N. C. Fleming and James H. Murphy

 Ireland and Partition: Contexts and Consequences brings together multiple perspectives on this key and timely theme in Irish history, from the international dimension to its impact on social and economic questions, alongside fresh perspectives on the changing political positions adopted by Irish nationalists, Ulster Unionists, and British Conservatives.
 It examines the gestation of partition through to its implementation in 1921 as well as the many consequences that followed.
 The chapters, written by experts based in Ireland, Northern Ireland, Great Britain and the United States, include new scholars alongside contributions from authorities in their fields.
-Together, they consider partition from a variety of often overlooked angles, from its local impact on the ground through to its place in the post-1918 international order and diplomatic relations, its implications for political violence and security policy, and its consequences for sport, economics and organised feminism, through to its capacity to divide both nationalism and unionism from within.
+Together, they consider partition from a variety of often overlooked angles, from its local impact on the ground through to its place in the post-1918 international order and diplomatic relations, its implications for political violence and security policy, and its consequences for sport and economics, through to its capacity to divide both nationalism and unionism from within.
 This book places the current questions about the future of partition, resulting from Brexit and the centenary of partition 2021, in a fuller perspective.
 It is relevant to those with an interest in Irish History and Irish Studies, as well as British History, European History and Peace Studies.

 About the Editors